Skip to main content Skip to footer

 • Ensure you are up to date with the measles vaccine.

 • Contact a healthcare provider if you are at increased risk.
-Those at higher risk for infection include:
+Those at higher risk for measles infection include:

 • infants less than 12 months of age